Eqouy/Discord-Bot/README.md

 Running the bot.
 -------------------
-1. Open the .bat file to start bot (Windows)
+1. Open the .bat file to start bot.